from training.npr.org: https://training.npr.org/sources/diego-groisman/

 Sixcia Devine is a small business growth expert.
 Her work focuses on entrepreneurship, social media outreach, new marketing technology, business planning, and connecting general markets to Hispanic markets.

 Dr. Raina Merchant is an associate vice president of the University of Pennsylvania Health System and an associate professor of emergency medicine at the University of Pennsylvania’s Perelman School of Medicine.
-She’s also the director of the Center for Digital Health and co-director of the National Clinician Scholars Program.
+Merchant’s work is at the intersection of health and social media, mobile media and crowdsourcing.

 Faiza Patel is the co-director of the Brennan Center’s Liberty and National Security Program, which seeks to ensure U.S. counterterrorism laws and policies respect human rights and freedoms.
 Her portfolio includes projects on social media surveillance by police, schools and governments, policing and technology, and secret law.